Traditionally, back then, the copyright date was also a book’s official publication date.

 “He [Algren] shunts aside all rules regulations and dicta except for three laws he says a nice old Negro lady once taught him: Never play cards with any man named ‘Doc’.
 Never eat at any place called ‘Mom’s’.
 And never ever, no matter what else you do in your whole life, never sleep with anyone whose troubles are worse than your own.”

 Josh is the son of the novelist and playwright Bruce Jay Friedman and brother of cartoonist Drew Friedman.
-He’s also one of my co-editors on a recently-published anthology of vintage men’s adventure stories, titled Weasels Ripped My Flesh!
+(He’s also one of my co-editors on an anthology of vintage men’s adventure stories, titled Weasels Ripped My Flesh!)

 In July of 1964, Nelson Algren spent a week with the Friedman family at their rented summer house on Fire Island.